 National Consumer Scholars have first-hand experience living with or caring for someone with complex health and social needs, experience with systems-level transformation, and leadership involvement with an organization that provides complex care or advocacy.

-Each cohort of Consumer Scholars takes part in peer-led leadership development activities, plays an active role at the annual Putting Care at the Center conference, and brings lessons back to their local communities.
+Each cohort of Consumer Scholars takes part in leadership development and peer-to-peer learning activities, plays an active role at the annual Putting Care at the Center conference, and brings lessons back to their local communities.
 Consumer Scholars also work with National Center staff to develop and inform the field of complex care.
 They help lead field-building efforts like the complex care core competencies working group, develop and present on webinars and workshops, and more.

 The National Consumer Scholar program is made possible with financial support from the Robert Wood Johnson Foundation (RWJF) and through support from our National Center network and partnerships with organizations like Community Catalyst and Commonwealth Care Alliance.